-Women have always made a huge contribution to the British Red Cross right from our very beginnings.
-They have always outnumbered men and often held highly influential positions.
+Women have made a huge contribution to the British Red Cross right from our very beginnings.
+They have always outnumbered men in our ranks and often held highly influential positions.

 Here are five inspiring ladies who represent the hundreds of thousands of women who have given their time, skills and passion to our humanitarian work.